Concord Preparatory School

 Other Electives

-Technology, wellness, psychology, business, and applied AP electives
+Technology, engineering, research, business, and wellness electives

 Our electives offer opportunities to explore technology, computer science, personal development, health and wellness, and the mind to foster innovation, problem-solving, and making healthy life choices to take students into post-high school life.